lars-t-hansen/flatjs/SPEC.md

 ### Static semantics

-Fields within a user-defined type must have names unique within that type.
-Every field name must be unique within the struct.
+Every field name in a struct must be unique within that struct.

-The struct type must not reference itself directly or indirectly via a chain of struct-typed fields.
+A field of struct type gives rise to a named substructure within the outer structure that contains the fields of the nested struct.
+No struct may in this way include itself.

 ### Translation

 For a struct type named R, with field names F1 ..
-Fn, the following will be defined, where "self" denotes an address of memory that can hold an instance of R.
+Fn, the following will be defined, where "self" denotes a memory offset properly aligned for R and with a value such that memory offset self+R.size-1 is within the memory.

 #### Global value properties